 Traditionally served in the late afternoon, afternoon tea in Victoria is generally available from late morning through late afternoon.
 Reservations are necessary to get the time you want and highly recommended even if you’re flexible (except at Murchie’s).

 Although afternoon tea is a somewhat fancy affair, you don’t need to bring a special outfit just to have afternoon tea in Victoria.
 If it’s fun for you to dress up then by all means do it!
 Some people dress up but many people are also dressed casually.
 It generally takes about an hour to enjoy your afternoon tea, similar to other meals in restaurants.

 This is my short list of the best places to enjoy afternoon tea in Victoria.
-Each entry includes what makes it special and what to expect as far as food and prices.
+Each entry includes what makes it special and what to expect as far as food and prices (in Canadian dollars).
 Enjoy!

 Butchart Gardens Dining Room – BEST afternoon tea in Victoria